derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/08/2025 16:21:32 : 3 Database Admins walked into a NoSQL bar.
+27/08/2025 16:21:52 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How to explain the movie Inception to a programmer?
-When you run a VM inside another VM, inside another VM ... everything runs real slow!
+A programmer was found dead in the shower.
+Next to their body was a bottle of shampoo with the instructions 'Lather, Rinse and Repeat'.
 <!-- replace-with-joke ends -->